 To assemble the dish, drain the pasta, return to the pan and mix in the creamy gravy.
 Spoon in the caramelised onions and parsley roots and stir to combine.
 Add the chopped parsley and basil, reserving a little for sprinkling over the individual plates.
 Mix in most of the pomegranate seeds, again reserving a few for decoration.
 Finally, serve in bowls and top with your toasted almonds and your sprinkles.

-*Parsley root is a wonderful root vegetable.
-If you come across it, please give it a go.
-It looks like cross between a parsnip and a white carrot, but it’s taste is sweet and resembles the flavour of its well known leaves.
+*If you can’t get your hands on parsley root, you can use celeriac root or parsnips instead.
+Parsley root is a wonderful root vegetable.
+If you do come across it, please give it a go.
+It looks like a cross between a parsnip and a white carrot, but its taste is sweet and resembles the flavour of its well known leaves.

 It is also a highly nutritious vegetable, packed with nutrients and antioxidants such as myristicin, apiol and vitamin C. These powerful components help fight inflammation, protect against chronic diseases, including cancer and help detoxify the liver.